 In-depth, strategic management know-how in these two fast-moving fields

-Programme taught in English at the Sophia Antipolis (France) and Suzhou (China)campuses - September, or August, and January intakes.
-Students may swap campus location between semesters.
+Programme taught in English at the Sophia Antipolis (France) campus - September and January intakes.

 The Luxury and Fashion Management MSc is international in its orientation, reflecting the industry itself: international manufacturing and distribution, cross-border ownership, and global branding and communications.
 The objective is for students to achieve their career ambitions by:

 This MSc recognises that design, trend-recognition and marketing skills –rather than production/manufacturing skills– are what make today’s luxury and fashion firms successful.
 These skills are the skills related to new product development, marketing, strategic brand management and communications delivery.